-________ Listing of all types of audits that may include but not be limited to, on-site, investigational, or desktop audits.
+________ A listing of all types of audits that may include but not be limited to on-site, investigational, or desktop audits.
 (PBM should have policies and procedures for each audit type.)

 From the index and listing provided, all policies and procedures that are applicable to auditing process being examined.
 (Request documents in an unredacted format.)

 ________ Documentation to pharmacies describing how audits are initiated, conducted and finalized.
 (Documentation should be provided in an unredacted format.)

+________ A listing of parties who perform pharmacy audits on behalf of the PBM, including third-party vendors and credentials of auditor staff.

-________ Listing of all audits initiated or that were ongoing during the examination period.
-(As part of this request, require a timeline of when each audit was initiated, the reason for the audit, the type of audit (on-site, desktop, etc.), a copy of the draft audit report, verification of when the draft audit report was sent to the pharmacy, whether the pharmacy provided additional information after the draft report, when the final report was sent to the pharmacy, whether the audit resulted in a corrective action plan for the pharmacy, whether the audit resulted in any recoupment from the pharmacy (including the amount), whether the audit resulted in any remittance to the pharmacy (including the amount), whether the pharmacy disputed or appealed the findings in the final audit report and the results of any dispute or appeal.
-It may be helpful to create a spreadsheet to use to collect this information in a format that is helpful for the regulator rather than letting the PBM send this information in its format.)
+________ A listing of all audits initiated or that were ongoing during the examination period.
+(As part of this request, the timeline of when each audit was initiated, the reason for the audit, the type of audit (on-site, desktop, etc.), a copy of the draft audit report, verification and supporting documentation of when the draft audit report was sent to the pharmacy, whether the pharmacy provided additional information after the draft report, when the final report was sent to the pharmacy, whether the audit resulted in a corrective action plan for the pharmacy, whether the audit resulted in any recoupment from the pharmacy (including the amount), whether the audit resulted in any remittance to the pharmacy (including the amount), whether the pharmacy disputed or appealed the findings in the final audit report and the results of any dispute or appeal.
+Consider creating a spreadsheet to use to collect this information in a format that is helpful for the regulator.

 ________ All correspondence between the PBM and a pharmacy as part of audits during the examination period.
 (Consider whether to request information from all audits or just a sampling of the audits.
-‘Correspondence’ may include but not be limited to, all documents sent by the PBM to the pharmacies, all documents sent by the pharmacies to the PBM and any emails, notes from phone conversations, and any other communications about the audit that occurred between the PBM and the pharmacy.
+‘Correspondence’ may include but not be limited to all documents sent by the PBM to the pharmacies, all documents sent by the pharmacies to the PBM, any emails, notes from phone conversations, and any other communications about the audit that occurred between the PBM and the pharmacy.
 Require documents to be provided in an unredacted format.)

 ________ Summary of any use of artificial intelligence (AI) that it may use as part of auditing a pharmacy.